Pe8er/Strava.widget/README.md

 ```
 options =
   # Easily enable or disable the widget.
   widgetEnable    :         true
   # Your Strava user ID.
 It's at the end of your profile page URL.
-  myid          :         "XXX"
+  myid            :         "XXXXX"
   # Your Strava authorization token.
-Get one here: https://www.strava.com/settings/api.
-If you keep using mine, you will see my stats.
-Those aren't very impressive :)
+Get one here - www.strava.com/settings/api.
-  token         :         "XXXX"
+  token           :         "XXXXXXXXXXXXXXXXXXX"
   # Distance units: KM for kilometers or M for miles.
   units           :         "KM"
   # Your yearly biking goal in kilometers.
   yearlygoal      :         "4000"
-  # Vertical distance from top left corner of the screen.
-Set it to 0 if you're using this widget within Sidebar meta-widget.
-No need to put it inside Sidebar folder!
+  # When do you want to meet your goal?
+If it's empty, it will set the date to the last day of current year.
+Use "MM/DD/YY" format.
-  top           :         "0"
+  deadline      :         ""
-  # Horizontal distance from top left corner of the screen.
-Set it to 0 if you're using this widget within Sidebar meta-widget.
-No need to put it inside Sidebar folder!
+  # Stick the widget in the bottom right corner?
+Set to *true* if you're using it with Sidebar widget, set to *false* if you'd like to give it some breathing room and a drop shadow.
-  left          :         "0"
+  stickInCorner   :         true
 ```

 If you don't add your **user ID** and **authorization token**, the widget will not show up at all.